 Client certificate-based security

-Ivanti® Management Suite 2016 introduces a new client certificate-based security model for Windows-based devices.
+Ivanti® Endpoint Manager 2016 introduced a new client certificate-based security model for Windows-based devices.
 When this security model is active, only devices with valid certificates can decrypt secure core server data.

-If Management Suite version 2016 or later is the first installation of Management Suite in your network environment, you can safely enable client certificate-based security because older agent versions won't be present.
+If Endpoint Manager version 2016 or newer is the first installation of Endpoint Manager in your network environment, you can safely enable client certificate-based security because older agent versions won't be present.

 If you have devices with older agent versions and you enable client certificate-based security, those devices won't be able to decrypt secure data from the core server and many agent features won't work correctly.